John-W-Stevens/Viper/README.md

 - Viper will automatically add SchemaId key fields and CreatedAt/UpdatedAt fields to each model created

 ### Use it repeatedly
 Rather than manually bringing viper.py into every project I start I put viper.py in my root directory and call it with a terminal command.
-In order to do this, I added the following function to my ./zshrc file"
+In order to do this, I added the following function to my ./zshrc file":
     viper(){
 	    cp ~/viper.py ./
 	    python3 viper.py